ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * You may also have a "super-scout" or two watching the match as a whole for higher level strategy, defense, driver skill, or anything else of note

-* Look for what do teams do...
+* Look for what good teams do...

     * Quantitatively?
 In other words, how much do they complete various scoring objectives?